ondyari/FaceForensics/dataset/README.md

 `python download-FaceForensics_v3.py <output path> -d original_youtube_videos`

 The zipped file contains all downloaded videos in their original length as well as a json file containing the frames that were extracted for our dataset.

+### Audio

-Note: we only downloaded the source video without audio.
-However, you can re-download and extract the audio using the frame numbers.
+We only downloaded the source video without audio.
+However, you can re-download and extract the audio using the frame numbers that you obtain by downloading the original youtube videos.
+If you want to save bandwidth, you can only obtain the frame location and youtube ids using:

+`python download-FaceForensics_v3.py <output path> -d original_youtube_videos_info`

+### Masks

+We provide binary masks for all our manipulation methods.
+For FaceSwap and Face2Face those masks are pretty self-explanatory.
+However, it is more difficult for DeepFakes and NeuralTextures.
+- Deepfakes: after we feed in our face through the auto-encoder and warp it back to the image, we apply Poisson image editing.
+This process is done on a rectangular box around the face.
+Please consult the [DeepFakes readme](datasets/DeepFakes).
+- NeuralTextures: NeuralTextures takes a 1.7 scaled part around the face bounding box of the Face2Face tracker as input and manipulates the whole region.
+However, the method has skip connections which allow it to directly copy pixel values from non-face areas of this crop.
+The NeuralTexture masks report the tracking results for those regions, though we will upload the manipulated regions as well and add more details to this process soon.

 ### Frame Extraction

-If you decided to download the compressed videos, you easily extract the images frames with either `ffmpeg` or `opencv`.
+You easily extract the images frames with either `ffmpeg` or `opencv`.
 You can use

 `python extracted_compressed_videos.py <output path> -d <"all" or single dataset via "Face2Face" or "original"> -c c0`

+The c0/raw videos are lossless compressed, meaning the extracted images (saved as a png) are 100% the same as our raw images used in the paper (tested using opencv for extraction).

 ## 2. Dataset generation